dip-proto/fastly.js/docs/examples/access-control.md

 This guide demonstrates how to implement these access control mechanisms using Fastly.JS and VCL.

+> **Note:** Two implementation details matter throughout this guide.
+First, ACL matching is currently only supported in the form `if (client.ip ~ acl_name)` — the negated `!~` form does not work, so the deny case goes in an `else` branch.
+Second, the bundled proxy in `index.ts` does not yet populate the client address, so `client.ip` always reads `127.0.0.1` there; ACL rules are still fully testable through the test framework.

 ## IP-Based Access Control

 One of the simplest forms of access control is restricting access based on IP addresses.
 Here's an example that allows access only from specific IP addresses: